samgro/curriculum2015/unitsYear2/4-soundcloudAPI/doNow.md

 * Your input field must be assigned the id "address"
 * Your button must be assigned the id "submit"
 * Below the button must be an empty unordered list with the id "results"
 * Create a file called ```script.js```.
-Set up a click handler for the submit button that either logs to the console or prints an alert to prepare for the next steps
+Set up a click handler for the submit button that either logs to the console or prints an alert to prepare for the next steps.
+Hint: you can "ready" the document.
+For information on how to do this, research the [jQuery ready function](https://api.jquery.com/ready/).